-A. Sutherland - AncientPages.com - Traditionally, Brahma is one of the central gods of Indian mythology; however, in the present-day Hinduism he has a more obscure role.
+A. Sutherland - AncientPages.com - Traditionally, Brahma is one of the central gods of Hindu mythology; however, in present-day Hinduism, he has a more obscure role.

 Statue of Brahma in Bangkok, Thailand.
 Source